Jeremy Renner: 2023 snowplow accident

 On January 1, 2023, Renner was hospitalized after suffering blunt chest trauma and 38 broken bones.
-He saved his nephew from being run over by his snowplow, but was hit himself, by a snowcat weighing 14330 lb.
+He saved his nephew from being run over by his snowplow, but was hit, by a snowcat weighing 14330 lb.
 Renner was flown by helicopter to Renown Regional Medical Center.
-Renner underwent surgery and remained in the intensive care unit in critical condition.
-By January 17, Renner was released from the hospital and had returned home to continue his recovery.
+He underwent surgery and remained in the intensive care unit in critical condition.
+By January 17, he was released from the hospital and had returned home to continue his recovery.

 Approximately three months after the accident, Renner was beginning to be able to walk with a cane.
 Doctors said that his survival was probably aided by his health and fitness.
 By June 2024, he had recovered enough to be the subject of a cover story in that summer's issue of Men's Health, which included his first-person recollection of the accident and a detailed description of his injuries.
-Renner has admitted struggling with the fame from his Hawkeye character before the accident, but since then he has been more amicable in public as fans have wished him well and could relate to his recovery struggles.
+Renner admitted to struggling with the fame from his MCU role as Hawkeye before the accident, but he had since been more amicable in public as fans wished him well and could relate to his recovery struggles.

-Sexual harassment and abuse allegations
+Sexual harassment and abuse allegation

 In November 2025, filmmaker Yi Zhou alleged that Renner had subjected her to sexual misconduct and abuse.
-Zhou, a Chinese national, alleged that Renner threatened to "call ICE" on her after she confronted him about alleged misconduct, which involved sending her unsolicited sexual photos of himself earlier that year, and becoming violent while drunk at his home, leading her to fear for her life.
+Zhou, a Chinese national, alleged that Renner threatened to "call ICE" on her after she confronted him about alleged misconduct, which involved sending her unsolicited sexual photos of himself earlier that year, and shouting at her while drunk at his home, leading her to fear for her life.
 Renner denied the allegations, insisting they had shared a "brief consensual encounter".
 Renner's attorney responded with a cease-and-desist letter to Zhou.